JubittLinux/config-workstation/README.md

 # config-workstation

-This repository contain an Ansible playbook used to set up a workstation with main tools for daily use.
+This repository contains an Ansible playbook used to set up a workstation with main tools for daily use.

-This Ansible playbook was tested in Linux Mint 19.0 (Ubuntu Bionic based).
+This playbook was tested in Linux Mint 19.0 (Ubuntu Bionic based).

 1. Go to your user's directory: